 Dogster is reader-supported.
-When you buy via links on our site, we may earn an affiliate commission at no cost to you.
+When you buy via links on our site, we may earn a commission at no cost to you.
 Learn more.

-How To Incorporate Your Dog Into Your Wedding?
+How to Incorporate Your Dog Into Your Wedding?
 Simple Ideas

-How To Incorporate Your Dog Into Your Wedding?
+How to Incorporate Your Dog Into Your Wedding?
 Simple Ideas

 Your wedding is supposed to be one of the happiest days of your life.
 Celebrating love with your friends and family obviously includes your fur babies, right?
-More and more people are adding their dogs to their wedding party, so it’s really no surprise that when my fiancé and I began planning our wedding, a common question was “Are your dogs going to be in it?
+More and more people are adding their dogs to their wedding party, so it's really no surprise that when my fiancé and I began planning our wedding, a common question was "Are your dogs going to be in it?"

 Which brings me to my very first point about dogs and weddings.
 The answer to that question for us is no, our dogs will not be at our wedding.
 Is it because I don't want them to be a part of our special day?
 Not at all.
 It's because I know they wouldn't want to be a part of it.
 Between Sadie's stranger anxiety, Buster's overexcitement and Daisy thinking that every person in the world would be there just for her, it would not be a relaxing experience for any of us.
 They will be much happier waiting for us to come home afterward.